l7mp/learning-go/99-labs/04-immutability/README.md

 ### Persistence

 Our little web app should at this point survive a full system restart.
-You can even stop Minikube and restart it, and the account database should be there.
+You can even stop Minikube and restart it, and the account database should still be there.

 Fill the database with test data: